justincoon/ooverlap/docs/proposal/proposal.md

 | Miscellaneous    | 100$/month           | 300$            |
 | Total            |                      | ~4000$          |

-Since we intend to provide our application for free and with open source code, we try to minimize the expense as much as we can.
+Since we intend to provide our application for free and with open source code, we have tried to minimize the expense as much as we can.

 The most expensive cost will be spent on Advertising.
-Since we’re a new start-up, we need to promote our products so people have a chance to try it out and provide us useful feedback.
+Since we’re a new start-up, we need to promote our products so people have a chance to try it out and provide us with useful feedback.
 We’re gonna have 20$ daily budget for both Google Ads and Facebook Ads, which totals 140$/week.
 Another way to promote our product is to design our own Swag like T-shirts, stickers, etc with our logo and brand.
-It does not only boost our company spirit but also raise others’ curiosity about our product.
+It does not only boost our company spirit but will also raise others’ curiosity about our product.
 Projected cost of ordering the t-shirts/stickers is around 400$.

 Because we are providing an open-source and free product, we consider ourselves “unpaid interns” who want to develop the application to help others rather than gaining economical benefits.
 However, as a group of enthusiastic and dynamic young people, we need a lot of food and drink to produce high quality code.
 That’s why we’re gonna spend around 100$/week for “energy supplies”.

-Last but not least, Domain and Hosting is gonna takes us around 30$ per month and Office supplies (notes, paper, print …) is also around 50$ per month.
-We also need to have a monthly budget of 100$/month to spend on any other miscellaneous things.
+Last but not least, Domain and Hosting is going to take us around 30$ per month and Office supplies (notes, paper, print …) is also around 50$ per month.
+Additionally, We need to have a monthly budget of 100$/month to spend on any other miscellaneous things.

 In total, to run efficiently in the first 3 months, our start-up needs around $4000.